clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Passive Reconnaissance.md

 tryhackme.com	mail exchanger = 10 alt3.aspmx.l.google.com.
 tryhackme.com	mail exchanger = 5 alt2.aspmx.l.google.com.
 ```
-* We can see that tryhackme.com’s current email configuration uses Google.
+* Can see that tryhackme.com’s current email configuration uses Google.
-  * Since MX is looking up the Mail Exchange servers, we notice that when a mail server tries to deliver email @tryhackme.com, it will try to connect to the aspmx.l.google.com, which has order 1.
+  * Since MX is looking up the Mail Exchange servers, notice that when a mail server tries to deliver email `@tryhackme.com`, it will try to connect to the `aspmx.l.google.com`, which has order 1.
-  * If it is busy or unavailable, the mail server will attempt to connect to the next in order mail exchange servers, alt1.aspmx.l.google.com or alt2.aspmx.l.google.com.
+  * If it is busy or unavailable, the mail server will attempt to connect to the next in order mail exchange servers, `alt1.aspmx.l.google.com` or `alt2.aspmx.l.google.com`.
-* Google provides the listed mail servers; therefore, we should not expect the mail servers to be running a vulnerable server version.
+* Google provides the listed mail servers; therefore, the mail servers are not expected to be running a vulnerable server version.
-  * However, in other cases, we might find mail servers that are not adequately secured or patched.
+  * Mail servers may be found that are not adequately secured or patched.
-* Such pieces of information might prove valuable as you continue the passive reconnaissance of your target.
+* Such pieces of information might prove valuable as the passive reconnaissance of the target continues.
-  * You can repeat similar queries for other domain names and try different types, such as -type=txt.
+  * Can repeat similar queries for other domain names and try different types, such as `-type=txt`.
-  * Who knows what kind of information you might discover along your way!
-* For more advanced DNS queries and additional functionality, you can use `dig`, the acronym for “Domain Information Groper,” if you are curious.
+* For more advanced DNS queries and additional functionality, use `dig`, the acronym for 'Domain Information Groper'.
-  * Let’s use `dig` to look up the MX records and compare them to `nslookup`.
+  * Use `dig` to look up the MX records and compare them to `nslookup`.
-  * We can use `dig DOMAIN_NAME`, but to specify the record type, we would use `dig DOMAIN_NAME TYPE`.
+  * Can use `dig DOMAIN_NAME`, but to specify the record type, use `dig DOMAIN_NAME TYPE`.
-  * Optionally, we can select the server we want to query using `dig @SERVER DOMAIN_NAME TYPE`.
+  * Optionally, select the server to query using `dig @SERVER DOMAIN_NAME TYPE`.
-    * SERVER is the DNS server that you want to query.
+    * `SERVER` is the DNS server to query.
-    * DOMAIN_NAME is the domain name you are looking up.
+    * `DOMAIN_NAME` is the domain name being looked up.
-    * TYPE contains the DNS record type, as shown in the table provided earlier.
+    * `TYPE` contains the DNS record type, as shown in the table provided earlier.
 ```
 dig tryhackme.com MX